-5.28.3 Port management information exchange in 5GS
+5.28.3 Port and bridge management information exchange in 5GS

 5.28.3.1 General

-Bridge management information is exchanged between CNC and TSN AF.
-A subset of bridge management information, referred to as port management information, is related to Ethernet ports located in DS-TT or NW-TT.
+Port and bridge management information is exchanged between CNC and TSN AF.
+The bridge management information is common for the 5GS TSN bridge as a whole or is specific to the NW-TT as a whole.
+The port management information, is related to Ethernet ports located in DS-TT or NW-TT.

 5GS shall support transfer of standardized and deployment-specific port management information transparently between TSN AF and DS-TT or NW-TT, respectively inside a Port Management Information Container.
-Table 5.28.3.1-1 lists standardized port management information.
+5GS shall also support transfer of standardized and deployment-specific bridge management information transparently between TSN AF and NW-TT, respectively inside a Bridge Management Information Container.
+Table 5.28.3.1-1 and Table 5.28.3.1-2 list standardized port management information and bridge management information, respectively.